Vision-Based Mobile App GUI Testing: A Survey

 From a technical perspective, there are several types of testing frameworks based on traditional technologies (\tabref{tab:frm}).
 Module or library-based testing frameworks that encapsulate operations on various modules of the tested product or use a library structure to implement cross-module business operations.
 Data-driven testing frameworks separate data from test cases, enabling rapid test case generation.
 Keyword-driven frameworks involve writing test cases in tabular or other formats and converting specific keyword text into executable functions.
 Behavior-driven development frameworks focus on developing and testing based on explicit expected behaviors.

 Mu \etal \cite{mu2009design} propose an extensible, reusable, and easily maintainable GUI automation testing framework that uses XML to store data.
-It combines data-driven and keyword-driven approaches, separating scripts, data, and business logic to enhance reusability and allow individuals to specialize as framework developers and testers.
-Different from data-driven and keyword-driven approaches, Feng \etal \cite{feng2007action} introduce an action-driven GUI testing framework, which offers flexibility and simplifies framework maintenance.
-This framework also distinguishes between framework developers and software testers.
-OPIA, proposed by Bello \etal \cite{bello2019opia}, allows testers to identify sensitive information leaks through recording and replaying tests and extracting data stored in local databases and shared preferences to identify improperly encrypted or anonymous sensitive information.
+It combines data-driven and keyword-driven approaches, separating scripts, data, and business logic to enhance reusability.
 In terms of performance optimization, many frameworks have different areas of focus.
 Some focus on redundant sequence identification, shortening sequence lengths, and sequence generation.